Subnet

 Comparing models:

-Different models have different security/flexibility tradeoffs.
+Different models have different security and flexibility tradeoffs.

 Career Opportunities